How to Describe Your Work Experience

 Marketing Your International Experience

-Studying, working and volunteering abroad allows a student to develop and refine many skills, including:
+Studying, working and volunteering abroad allows you to develop and refine many skills, including:

 - Adaptability – as it relates to the culture, language, mores/values/morals/customs, currency, business conduct laws, traditions and more.
 You likely were able to form new friendships and/or professional relationships, navigate your new surroundings, travel independently, etc.